GaloisInc/argo/README.md

 ## Usage

-Requirements:

-* emacs

-Running the demonstration emacs mode uses the following steps.
+### Emacs

+There is a little test rig written in Emacs Lisp to automate the production of commands and log responses.
 Note that these commands can be sensitive to the current working directory in emacs.

+There are two ways to use it: over stdio, or over a socket.
+The initial setup for both is the same:
 1. Launch emacs
 2. Open `proto-test.el`
 3. Evaluate the buffer: `M-x eval-buffer` or on spacemacs: `, e b`

+To use the stdio version:
+1. `M-x proto-test-start`
-4. Enter `Command:` to run proto server `cabal v2-exec proto`
+2. At the prompt for `Command:`, run proto server `cabal v2-exec cryptol-remote-api`

+To use the socket version:
+1. At a shell, run `cabal v2-exec cryptol-remote-api -- --socket 10006` (or pick your favorite port instead of 10006)
+2. In Emacs, `M-x proto-test-start-socket`.
+When prompted, enter `10006` or your choice of port.

 Invoking methods:

-Currently it is necessary to load a file first before using any other methods.
+Currently it is necessary to load a file first before using any other methods, because that brings the Cryptol prelude into scope.
+These Elisp wrappers will prompt you for appropriate input.

 1. `M-x proto-test-cryptol-load-file`
 2. `M-x proto-test-cryptol-eval`
-2. `M-x proto-test-cryptol-change-directory`
+3. `M-x proto-test-cryptol-change-directory`
+4. `M-x proto-test-cryptol-call`
+5. `M-x proto-test-cryptol-focused-module`
+6. `M-x proto-test-cryptol-check-type`
+7. `M-x proto-test-cryptol-cyptol-satisfy`

 Terminating the demo: